symfony/symfony-docs/reference/configuration/framework.rst

     This option is available starting from PHP 7.3, but Symfony has a polyfill so you can use it with any older PHP version as well.

+    Use 'none' value only works when cookie_secure is true.

 cookie_secure
 .............